Snow much fun at these outdoor centres

 Saint-Eustache Nature Park (Saint-Eustache)

-Breathe in all that fresh air while you explore this beautiful 65 hectare nature park north-west of Montreal.
+Breathe in all that fresh air while you explore this beautiful 65-hectare nature park north-west of Montreal.
 There are many cross-country ski and walking/snowshoe trails geared to the whole family.
 Observe some of the 127 species of birds that have been seen in the park, or have an outdoor adventure while taking part in the Reading Rally on the sentier de l’écureuil.
 Have fun spotting and solving 12 picture riddles created from children’s literature characters.
 Solutions are found under the questions.
-The rally is available until February 17, 2022, and takes about one hour to complete.
-No reservations or equipment required.
+The rally is available until march 31, 2023, and takes about one hour to complete.
+No reservations or equipment are required.

 Watch for updates as many improvements to the park are planned in the coming years and include the addition of five kilometres of hiking trails, a Shinrin Yoku trail (sylvotherapy), additions to the snowshoe and skiing trails, a skating trail, obstacle course, picnic areas, and a reception chalet and parking.
 Whew!